rostacik/codecon2015samples/README.md

-# codecon2015samples
+# CodeCon 2015 - samples
-Async/Await s TypeScript a Babel samples pre CodeCon 2015
+sampe code for Async/Await with TypeScript and Babel